-Each instructor determines the grade requirement for his/her course.
-It is the responsibility of the student to become familiar with requirements and expectations of specific assignments.
-Grades are calculated to the tenth degree are not rounded.
+Each instructor determines the grade requirement for their course.
+It is the student's responsibility to become familiar with requirements and expectations of specific assignments.
+Grades are calculated to the tenth degree and are not rounded.
 Grades are assigned as either a letter grade A, B, C, D, F or Pass (P)/No Pass (N) as indicated in the University Catalog.
 Any student not completing a course must take an incomplete (I) or withdraw (W) from the course.
 Students may not withdraw from classes during the last three weeks of any term.
 A student who submits a withdrawal form during the last three weeks of the term will receive a grade for the course.
 Students who withdraw from a required course must repeat the course at the next academic offering and should be aware a withdrawal from any course may delay progression through the program and graduation.

 Note: the withdrawal policy is different for the Advanced Fieldwork courses.
-See fieldwork section of this handbook for more information.
+See the fieldwork section of this handbook for more information.

-The grade of I (incomplete) is given only when circumstances beyond the control of the student prevent completion of course requirements.
-Students receiving an I are responsible for finding out from the instructor the exact work required to satisfy the course requirements.
+The grade of I (incomplete) is given only when circumstances beyond the student's control prevent course completion.
+Students receiving an "I" are responsible for finding out from the instructor the exact work required to satisfy the course requirements.
 Incompletes must be resolved within one academic term (semester) unless an alternate agreement is made.
+Please note, students must be continuously enrolled in minimally 1 credit at all times to be an active student in the university.

-Students must successfully complete each course within a specified time in order to remain in the program.
-Students are evaluated regularly throughout each academic term using a variety of cognitive, psychomotor, and affective measures.
+Students must complete each course within a specified time to remain in the program.
+Students are evaluated regularly throughout each academic term using cognitive, psychomotor, and affective measures.

 Only grades of A, B, C, & P will fulfill degree requirements in all non-elective courses listed in the curriculum outline.
 Academic probation is assigned to any student who earns a semester grade point average of 2.99 and below.
-Students placed on probation must earn or maintain a cumulative grade point average of 3.0 or above by the end of the next two academic terms.
-Students who fail to meet minimum cumulative GPA requirements within the time frame specified above will be automatically dismissed from the program.
+Students placed on probation must earn or maintain a cumulative grade point average of 3.0 or above by the end of the next consecutive academic term.
+If they fail to do so, will be placed on academic probation again.
+If a student fails to meet minimum cumulative GPA requirements or earns a semester grade point average of 2.99 or below for more than three terms, the student will be automatically dismissed from the program.

-Students placed on probation for the first time must meet with their Academic Advisor and establish an Action Plan prior to the beginning of the next academic term.
-If a student is placed on probation a second time, he or she must petition and meet with the Student Performance and Academic Review Committee (SPARC) and provide an Action Plan that is acceptable to SPARC in order to continue in the program.
-The student will also be responsible for meeting on a regular basis with his or her advisor to monitor the progress of the aforementioned Action Plan's implementation.
-A student placed on probation for a third time for didactic course work will automatically be dismissed from the program.
+Students placed on probation for the first time must meet with their Academic Advisor and establish an Action Plan at the start of the next academic term.
+If a student is placed on probation a second or third time, they must petition and meet with the Student Performance and Academic Review Committee (SPARC) and provide an Action Plan that is acceptable to SPARC to continue in the program.
+The student will also be responsible for meeting regularly with their advisor to monitor the progress of the Action Plan's implementation.
+A student placed on probation for a fourth time will automatically be dismissed from the program.

 A student receiving a grade D, F, or No Pass (N) in a required course must repeat the course at the next academic offering and earn at least a B (or Pass for Pass/No Pass courses) to remain in the program.
-A student who receives more than two D, F, or No Pass grades during a single semester; or, any D, F, or No Pass grades for more than one semester will be dismissed from the program.
+Only one D, F, or No Pass is allowed for the entire program.
+In the event a student receives a second D, F, or No Pass (N) at any other time in the program they will be dismissed from the program.